GlitchHunterCoder/Bloxd-GameEngine/README.md

     return e.stack //parses stack, details on how below .trim() //removed unnecessary "\n" so next step can split each stack element one by one .split("\n") //does the split
+    .slice(1)
     .map(line =>
       line
-        .trim() //trims unnecessary spaces either side, due to indentation or otherwise .replace(/^at\s+/, "") //removed repeated element "at ", so pure stack is left .replace(/\s+/g, " ") //normalised spaces to always 1 space )
+        .trim() //trims unnecessary spaces either side, due to indentation or otherwisw .replace(/^at\s+/, "") //removed repeated element "at ", so pure stack snippet is left .replace(/\s+/g, " ") //normalised spaces to always 1 space for next step .split(" ") //splits the spaces to get more detail on snippet "ErrorPlace (<input>:LineNumber)" )
   }
 }